julianeon/julianeon/README.md

 I'm on [Hacker News](https://news.ycombinator.com/) and [Indie Hackers](https://indiehackers.com).

-I like coding, running ([former member](https://goldengaterunningclub.org/)) along the beach - actually anything to do with the beach - and [reading](books.md).
+I like coding, running ([former member](https://goldengaterunningclub.org/)) along the beach - actually anything on the beach - and [reading](books.md).

+I like [Play On Tabletop](https://www.youtube.com/watch?v=Sk6xN-tmWX8&t=2024s) on YouTube.

-I also like to hunt for good repos on here and on GitLab, like this one on [complex systems](https://github.com/ByteByteGoHq/system-design-101).
+I also like to hunt for good repos here, like this one on [complex systems](https://github.com/ByteByteGoHq/system-design-101).

 Also, I'm friendly.
 Say hi, on Telegram or Discord, at @julianeon.